-GAC GE Policy Marker GE-03 Targeted Targeted - Gender equality is the principal objective of the initiative: The initiative was designed specifically to address gender inequalities and would not otherwise be undertaken.
+GAC GE Policy Marker

+GE-03 Targeted - Gender equality is the principal objective of the initiative: The initiative was designed specifically to address gender inequalities and would not otherwise be undertaken.
 All outcomes in the logic model are gender equality outcomes.

 GE-02 Full Integration Fully integrated -There is at least one intermediate gender equality outcome which will achieve observable changes in behaviour, practice, or performance that will contribute to gender equality.

-GE-01 Partial Integration Partially integrated - There is at least one gender equality outcome at the immediate outcome level which will achieve a change in skills, awareness, or knowledge that contributes to gender equality.
-GE-0 None No gender equality outcomes OECD DAC GE Policy Marker GE-02 Principal Gender equality is the main objective of the project/program and is fundamental in its design and expected results.
+GE-01 Partial Partially integrated - There is at least one gender equality outcome at the immediate outcome level which will Integration achieve a change in skills, awareness, or knowledge that contributes to gender equality.

+GE-0 NoneNo gender equality outcomes

+OECD DAC GE Policy Marker

+GE-02 Principal Gender equality is the main objective of the project/program and is fundamental in its design and expected results.
 The project/program would not have been undertaken without this objective.

 GE-01 Significant Gender equality is an important and deliberate objective, but not the principal reason for undertaking the project/program.

 GE-0 Not Targeted The project/program has been screened against the gender marker but has not been found to target gender equality.
-For more information on the minimum standards for the gender equality policy marker, refer to OFCD.